hisurfadvisory/MACROSS/ncore/README.md

 	&emsp;<b>A.</b> varCleanup() = Everytime a script exits and returns to the MACROSS menu, this function clears out the shared variables* to make sure they're ready to use with the next script<br>
-	&emsp;&emsp;<i>* the global $PROTOCULTURE value, which is the value all scripts look for as the IOC or element to investigate, does not get cleared until you do it manually from the menu, or you exit MACROSS.</i><br>
+	&emsp;&emsp;<i>* the global $PROTOCULTURE value, which is the value all scripts look for as the IOC or element to investigate, does not get cleared until you do it manually from the menu, or you exit MACROSS.
+Be careful, as one of the framework's guidelines is to write your scripts so that they automatically act on, or at least are aware of, the existence of $PROTOCULTURE!</i><br>
 <br>
 	&emsp;<b>B.</b> getThis() = This function will decode Base64 and Hexadecimal strings.
 Call it with your encoded string as the first param.
 	Leave the second param empty if decoding base64; if you are decoding hexadecimal you must pass it a '1' as your